tahia/tahia.github.io/about.md

 <p style="text-align: justify">
 <b>Indeed!
 How nature works is amazing!</b> As an evolutionary biologist, I am broadly interested in studying how populations adapt across different ecological
 clines and variable environments.
-At the molecular level, I focus on studying the evolution of gene expression and how cis-and trans-regulation can play key roles on adaptation.
+At the molecular level, I focus on studying the evolution of gene expression and how cis-and trans-regulation can play key roles in adaptation.
 In my dissertation research, I combined various quantitative genetics, population genomic and functional genomic approces to study the genetics and molecular mechanisms underlying phenotypic divergence in <i>Panicum</i> grasses.
 Currently, I am working as a Postdoctoral Research Fellow  with <a href="https://sites.lsa.umich.edu/wittkopp-lab/">Wittkopp Lab</a>.
 In general,our lab investigates the genetic basis of phenotypic evolution.
 By leveraging from the existing